jbpettersen/CNC_multipurpose_machine/README.md

 the feeding mechanism (not the table).
 This will be a >360 degree angle movement along the length of the material (Y-axis), thus creating a lathe like functionality with the milling tool (Z-axis) as the lathe X-axis (Tool in/out axis).
+The A-axis could also be used as the tool angle axis (Lathe B-axis), but that would require very special programming since this axis belongs to the stock, not to the tool itself.
 Special alignment and reference marks has to be created on the material to obtain some better accuracy in the Y-axis.
 More Y-axis accuracy can also be obtained if special clamping tools are used.